SrainApp/srain/doc/install/index.rst

 -------

-`cpba`_ is maintaining `Flatpak manifest for Srain`_ and The built package is is available on `Flathub`_, just execute the following commands to install if you already have flatpak installed:
+`cpba`_ is maintaining `Flatpak manifest for Srain`_ and The built package is available on `Flathub`_, just execute the following commands to install if you already have flatpak installed:

 .. code-block:: console